Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Benefits:

-Cymbalta became is the second drug to be approved by the FDA for the treatment of Fibromyalgia related pain in 2008.
+Cymbalta became the second drug to be approved by the FDA for the treatment of fibromyalgia-related pain in 2008.

 This medicine works the same way as Lyrica does and is also used for people suffering from depression.

-Interestingly, various anti-depressants have shown positive effects in the treatment of fibromyalgia and is on top of the list as the most well studied option.
+Interestingly, various anti-depressants have shown positive effects in the treatment of fibromyalgia and are on top of the list as the most well-studied option.

 Side effects: